Book of Esther: Historicity

 The apparent historical difficulties, the internal inconsistencies, the pronounced symmetry of themes and events, the plenitude of quoted dialogue, and the gross exaggeration in the reporting of numbers (involving time, money, and people) have led some to claim that Esther is a work of fiction, its vivid characters (except for Xerxes) being the product of the author's creative imagination.
+John Barton writes that most scholars believe that Esther is "a kind of novella rather than a piece of historical writing."
 There is no reference to known historical events in the story; a general consensus, though this consensus has been challenged, has maintained that the narrative of Esther was invented in order to provide an etiology for Purim, and the name Ahasuerus is usually understood to refer to a fictionalized Xerxes I, who ruled the Achaemenid Empire between 486 and 465 BCE.
 Longman, Dillard, and Jobes feel that the historical issues in the Book of Esther are not insurmountable; they can be resolved with some thought and effort.
 Longman and Dillard also feel that the book should be read as a historical narrative since the author presents it as history.

 Biblical scholar Michael Coogan further argues that the book contains specific details regarding certain subject matter (for example, Persian rule) which are historically inaccurate.
 For example, Coogan discusses an inaccuracy regarding the age of Esther's cousin (or, according to others, uncle) Mordecai.
 In Esther 2:5–6, either Mordecai or his great-grandfather Kish is identified as having been exiled from Jerusalem to Babylon by King Nebuchadnezzar II in 597 BCE: "Mordecai son of Jair, the son of Shimei, the son of Kish, who had been carried into exile from Jerusalem by Nebuchadnezzar king of Babylon, among those taken captive with Jeconiah king of Judah".
 If this refers to Mordecai, he would have had to live over a century to have witnessed the events described in the Book of Esther.
 However, the verse may be read as referring not to Mordecai's exile to Babylon, but to his great-grandfather Kish's exile.